-In general, there are two types of drug product labels: over-the-counter (OTC) labels (also known as Drug Facts), and prescription labels.
-For OTC drugs, the Drug Facts are directly printed on the product itself, and provide information about inactive ingredients, active ingredient and purpose, directions, uses, warnings, other information, and sometimes a questions or comments section.
-Unlike OTC labels, prescription drug labels are more complex and varied, and can contain information about the medication dosage, dosing schedules, the prescription’s identification, date filled, and the prescribing doctor and pharmacist who filled the label.
-In addition, drugs can also come with auxiliary warning labels, which provide additional information about how to safely store and administer the medicine.
-Beyond the information found on the drug product itself, pharmacy information sheets, prescribing information (package inserts), and medication guides also contain important information on dosing and ingredients.
+In general, there are two types of drug product labels: over-the-counter (OTC) labels – also known as Drug Facts – and prescription labels.
+Drug Facts are directly printed on the product itself and provide information about inactive ingredients, active ingredients and purpose, directions, uses, warnings, other information, and sometimes a questions or comments section.
+Unlike OTC labels, prescription drug labels are more complex and varied, and can contain information about the medication dosage, dosing schedules, the prescription’s identification, the date filled, and the prescribing doctor and pharmacist who filled the label.
+As demand for pharmaceutical products grows in overseas markets, all labels and information for OTC and prescription labels must be translated with extreme accuracy; failure to do so can lead to loss of market share, production delays, and negative brand image.

 Package Label and Insert Translations

-As research is increasingly being conducted into the impacts of drugs on diverse populations, providing accurate package label and insert translations are not only vital for gaining market access, but also informing different groups that have limited English proficiency (LEP) so they can be more empowered to make the right choices about their health.
-CSOFT’s network of 10,000 in-country linguists and SMEs accurately and quickly translates over-the-counter and prescription labels, auxiliary labels, and documentation such as pharmacy information sheets, medication guides, and package inserts in more than 250 languages.
+As research is increasingly being conducted into the impacts of drugs on diverse populations, providing accurate package label and insert translations are not only vital for gaining market access but also for informing different groups that have limited English proficiency (LEP) so they can be more empowered to make the right choices about their health.
+Our subject matter experts (SMEs) accurately and quickly translate (OTC) and prescription labels, auxiliary labels, and documentation such as pharmacy information sheets, medication guides, and package inserts in more than 250 languages.

 Learn more about package label and insert translations.